 Things To Do While Backpacking Kathmandu

 Kathmandu is full of amazing activities and attractions which will keep you busy for days.
-Whether you enjoy a spot of shopping, experiencing a different religion and want to see some epic scenery, Kathmandu has something for everyone.
+Whether you enjoy a spot of shopping, experiencing a different religion, and want to see some epic scenery, there are so many amazing things to see and do in Kathmandu.

 Kathmandu Durbar Square